hydro-lab/hydro-lab.github.io/fessa.md

 *4 credits*
 ### Instructor
 David Kahler
-Center for Environmental Research and Education
+Civil and Environmental Engineering and Science
 Office: Fisher 333A
 Lab: Fisher 339A